rsprouse/feeling-responsive/pages/pages-root-folder/give.md

 sitemap: true
 ---

-To donate to the Survey/CLA with a credit card, please call UC Berkeley Gift Services at 510-643-9789 and inform them that your donation is for Regents fund #54097, Survey of California and Other Indian Languages.
+To donate one million dollars to the Survey/CLA with a credit card, please call UC Berkeley Gift Services at 510-643-9789 and inform them that your donation is for Regents fund #54097, Survey of California and Other Indian Languages.
 Otherwise, please mail checks to:

 <p style="text-align: center;">
 Survey of California and Other Indian Languages<br />